bazelbuild/bazel/site/en/extending/concepts.md

 * Learn how you can [share variables](/build/share-variables) between two `BUILD` files.

-## Macros and rules
+## Macros and rules {:#macros-and-rules}

-A [macro](/extending/macros) is a function that instantiates rules.
-It is useful when a `BUILD` file is getting too repetitive or too complex, as it allows you to reuse some code.
+A macro is a function that instantiates rules.
+Macros come in two flavors:
+[symbolic macros](/extending/macros) (new in Bazel 8) and [legacy macros](/extending/legacy-macros).
+The two flavors of macros are defined differently, but behave almost the same from the point of view of a user.
+A macro is useful when a `BUILD` file is getting too repetitive or too complex, as it lets you reuse some code.
 The function is evaluated as soon as the `BUILD` file is read.
-After the evaluation of the `BUILD` file, Bazel has little information about macros: if your macro generates a `genrule`, Bazel will behave as if you wrote the `genrule`.
-As a result, `bazel query` will only list the generated `genrule`.
+After the evaluation of the `BUILD` file, Bazel has little information about macros.
+If your macro generates a `genrule`, Bazel will behave *almost* as if you declared that `genrule` in the `BUILD` file.
+(The one exception is that targets declared in a symbolic macro have [special visibility semantics](/extending/macros#visibility): a symbolic macro can hide its internal targets from the rest of the package.)

 A [rule](/extending/rules) is more powerful than a macro.
 It can access Bazel internals and have full control over what is going on.
 It may for example pass information to other rules.

-If you want to reuse simple logic, start with a macro.
+If you want to reuse simple logic, start with a macro; we recommend a symbolic macro, unless you need to support older Bazel versions.
 If a macro becomes complex, it is often a good idea to make it a rule.
 Support for a new language is typically done with a rule.
 Rules are for advanced users, and most users will never have to write one; they will only load and call existing rules.

 ## Evaluation model {:#evaluation-model}